Steep climbs and rowdy descents.

 Will LHOHV ever reopened to motorized recreation?

 Several OHV groups are pressuring the BRD to reopen the area to motorized recreation.
 The National Off-Highway Vehicle Conservation Council (NOHVCC), supported by the state chapter Colorado Off Highway Vehicle Coalition (COHVC), helped co-write a Colorado Parks and Wildlife (CPW) OHV Planning Grant application to start the process to assess whether or not the area can be reopened for OHV use.
+The grant was approved in April 2021 and the USFS will move forward with assessing the area for motorized recreation use.

 What's a Planning Grant?